gtmans/ATTiny7segBitshift/readme.md

 <BR>https://www.tinkercad.com/things/jz9WaizxM4N-dice-with-7segment-display-and-attiny85/editel
 <BR>https://iotprojectsideas.com/mini-weather-station-using-dht22-attiny85/
 <BR>
 <BR>Used Asiar AM2122 because it was the only one I could find that runs on a 3v cell.
 The 7-segment display is common anode but in the .ino you can change it to common cathode.
-There is an .slt if you want to 3D print a simple stand.
+There is an .stl if you want to 3D print a simple stand.
+Used the Fritzing schematic I made and not the Tinkercad one wich is a tiny bit different.
 Use .8 or .5mm brass wire.

 <img src="https://github.com/gtmans/ATTiny7segBitshift/blob/main/ATTiny7segBitshiftPic.jpg" width="600">
 <img src="https://github.com/gtmans/ATTiny7segBitshift/blob/main/ATTiny7segBitshift-breadboard.png" width="600">